9 Asking Good Questions

 Now consider the following questions:

-• What is the problem that the cities were trying to solve?
+- What is the problem that the cities were trying to solve?

-• What are the roots of that problem?
+- What are the roots of that problem?

-• Did the solution solve the problem?
+- Did the solution solve the problem?

-• What problem did the solution actually solve?
+- What problem did the solution solve?

-Clearly, this particular solution didn’t address the actual problem of homelessness; at least not in a way that truly eliminates it.
+This particular solution didn’t address the problem of homelessness; at least not in a way that truly eliminates it.
 Instead, the solution was to shift the problem from one that can be seen, to one that can’t be seen.
 By not “feeding the bears”, the solution was designed to force the homeless to move to another city or jurisdiction where they might be able to find food.
 The problem of homelessness was just moved from one spot to another.

 Of course, this begs the question – how do we identify and solve the real problem?